Tasmanian 23 metre B-double network

 Roads not shown as approved (green) or conditionally approved (orange) require road manager approval for access by permit.
 Application for access by permit is to be made through the NHVR.
 It is permitted to travel off route if the road is marked with detour signage.

 Operators must check for road closures and road conditions prior to travel to ensure clear passage.
-For roads managed by Department of State Growth this information is available on the Department of State Growth website and by selecting the “Show State Growth Road Works” button on this map.
+For roads managed by Department of State Growth this information is available on the Road Closures and Delays page.

 Higher Mass Limits (HML) Roads